Azidalus/Product-Segmentation-for-Resource-allocation/README.md

 ## Project background
 Amazon is a global e-commerce company selling products of various categories via its website and mobile app.

 The company has big amounts of data on its sales.
-This project analyzes this data in order to optimize Amazon's inventory so that the supply chain and marketing departments know on what SKU's to focus.

-Insights and recommendations are provided in the following areas:
+This project analyzes this data in order to optimize Amazon's inventory so that the company knows on what SKU's to focus.
+Based on the analysis insights, recommendations are provided for two departments: supply chain and marketing.

 ## Data structure
 Sales data consists of one table with 487,827 rows.
 To perform the inventory analysis, data from one month, November 2010, is used, as for a fast-paced industry like retail monthly trends are important.
 The total number of rows used in analysis is 77,733.